RetailDAO/Docs/Introduction/Key_Principles.md

-# Key Principles of RetailDAO
+# Key Principles of RetailDAO :handshake:

 Below, we outline the core principles that guide all DAOs and how RetailDAO applies them to our retail-focused mission.

-## Core Principles of DAOs
+## Core Principles of DAOs :memo:

 Decentralized Autonomous Organizations operate on foundational principles: